philipturner/swift-colab/Documentation/MagicCommands.md

 Build a Swift package for use inside a notebook.
 If a previous Jupyter session executed this command, import the cached build products.
 To avoid recompilation, the SwiftPM flags should match those present when the `%install` command last executed.

 - `SPEC` - Specification to insert into a package manifest.
-Use SwiftPM version 4.2\* syntax, such as `.package(url: "", .branch(""))`.
+Prefer to use SwiftPM version 5.0\* syntax, such as `.package(url: "", branch: ""))`, although v4.2 syntax also works for backward compatibility.
 Place the specification between single quotes to avoid colliding with string literals, which use double quotes.
 - `PRODUCT` - Each exported Swift module the debugger should build and import.

-> *Do not use version 5.0 syntax, such as `.package(url: "", branch: "")`.
-This syntax will be permitted in Swift-Colab v2.3.
+> \*v5.0 syntax will be supported in Swift-Colab v2.3.
+Until that happens, use v4.2 syntax such as `.package(url: "", .branch(""))`.

 Although the SwiftPM engine utilizes cached build products, LLDB does not automatically detect those products. `%install` tells the Jupyter kernel to locate and optionally recompile each `PRODUCT`.
 Always run the command before using external dependencies in a notebook.